Updated March 18, 2026

 How to avoid

-Always wear a helmet.
-Carry your driving license.
-Don't drink and ride — the 0.05% limit is lower than many countries.
+Always wear a helmet — both driver and passenger.
+Carry your driving license at all times.
+Don't drink and ride — the 0.05% limit is lower than many countries and police check actively.

 How to avoid

 Use hands-free for calls.
-Don't speed.
-Wear your seatbelt.
-Greek traffic fines were dramatically increased in 2025.
+Don't speed — especially in the 50 km/h zones through villages.
+Wear your seatbelt at all times.
+Greek traffic fines were dramatically increased in 2025 and are now among the highest in Europe.

 Dress Code